xtixtixt/optisplit/README.md

-This is the accompanying code for the article 'Novel split quality measures for stratified multilabel cross validation with application to large and sparse gene ontology datasets'.
+This is the accompanying code for the article [Novel split quality measures for stratified multilabel cross validation with application to large and sparse gene ontology datasets](https://www.aimspress.com/article/doi/10.3934/aci.222003).
 The experiments presented in the article can be replicated by following the steps below:

 1. Install dependencies